 What the bin colours mean

-- Lime green lid: FOGO (food organics and garden organics): food scraps go here, not in the red bin.
+• Green lid (FOGO): food and garden organics: food scraps go here, not in the red bin.

 An easier way to remember bin night